robashaw/geomConvert/README.md

 Running the below will print the output to the standard output stream (i.e. the terminal in most cases); this can be piped into a file in the usual way, e.g.

-python gc.py -xyz test.xyz > test.zmat
+python3 gc.py -xyz test.xyz > test.zmat

 ## Usage

 To convert from XYZ to Z-matrix:

-python gc.py -xyz test.xyz
+python3 gc.py -xyz test.xyz

 for files in XYZ format, i.e.